 Qingdao, a city in eastern Shandong Province on China’s east coast, is an important industrial center.
 It ranked among China’s top ten cities in the Chinese Cities Brand Value Report in 2007.
-It is also home to a major maritime port-making ocean freight transportation to Qingdao an important conduit for any business seeking access to China’s growing market.
+It is also home to a major maritime port-making ocean freight to Qingdao an important conduit for any business seeking access to China’s growing market.

 Qingdao has developed rapidly over the past decade.
 In 2006 it saw growth of 18.9 percent when the city’s GDP reached $42.3 billion, ranking first in Shandong Province and 10th among China’s top 20 cities.
 Qingdao was ranked one of six “golden cities” by the World Bank in the same year.

 As one of the China’s premier port cities, Qingdao is a key location for exporters.
-Learn more about ocean freight transportation to Qingdao.
+Learn more about ocean freight to Qingdao.

 You will have a couple of different options available to you when you are shipping a container to Qingdao; which one you choose will depend largely on your shipping volume.